elephantscale/es-training-new/terraform/Z-Archive/testing-terraform-code.md

 * Static analysis involves running tools that examine the structure of the code without executing it
 * Common tools are:
     * `terraform validate`: a command built into Terraform that you can use to check your Terraform syntax and types
-    * `tflint`:  A “lint” tool for Terraform that can scan Terraform code and catch common errors and potential bugs based on a set of built-in rules
+    * `tflint`:  A "lint" tool for Terraform that can scan Terraform code and catch common errors and potential bugs based on a set of built-in rules
-    * `HashiCorp Sentinel`:  A “policy as code” framework that allows you to enforce rules across various HashiCorp tools
+    * `HashiCorp Sentinel`:  A "policy as code" framework that allows you to enforce rules across various HashiCorp tools
 ---
 ## Property Testing